AndrewJBateman/ionic-angular-news-app/README.md

 ## To-do

 1. Favourites: prevent storage of duplicate articles.
 Add slide delete article function to favourites page.
-2. Seaerch: Add news search popover?
+2. Search: Add news search popover?
 3. store country code so other pages use it. add to common component?
 4. Theme scss: improve colors
 5. language change menu i18n
-6. News page - work out how to highlight list item
+6. News page - work out how to highlight list item - hover not applicable in phone mode
+7. News detail could use a footer so user can change pages
-7. splash screen
+8. splash screen
-8. add weather to categories page?
+9. add weather to categories page?
-9. network status and offline array storage
+10. network status and offline array storage
-10. contact form
+11. contact form

 ## Inspiration

-Some of project structure based on: [Ionic example app: 'A conference app built with Ionic to demonstrate Ionic'](https://github.com/ionic-team/ionic-conference-app).
+* Some of project structure based on: [Ionic example app: 'A conference app built with Ionic to demonstrate Ionic'](https://github.com/ionic-team/ionic-conference-app).
+* The code for checking network status is based on: [Ionic 4 Network Check Example Problem](https://forum.ionicframework.com/t/ionic-4-network-check-example-problem/157909/2).

 ## Contact